Aldo Araujo

-Aldo Andrés Araujo (born 3 January 1992) is an Argentine professional footballer who plays as a midfielder for Olimpo on loan from Talleres.
+Aldo Andrés Araujo (born 3 January 1992) is an Argentine professional footballer who plays as a midfielder for Olimpo.

 Career

 Textil Mandiyú became Araujo's first club in 2012.
 He remained with Textil Mandiyú until 2014, making fifty-eight appearances and scoring eleven goals; the last two coming during 2014 against Atlético Paraná on 5 October.
 In January 2015, Araujo joined Torneo Federal A side Talleres.
 He made his debut on 23 March in a fixture with 9 de Julio, whilst he scored his first Talleres goal in the following September versus Tiro Federal.
 Araujo won back-to-back promotions as Talleres rose from Torneo Federal A in 2015 to the Argentine Primera División in 2016–17.
 His first top-flight goal arrived against San Lorenzo on 26 January 2018.